Overholtk/reading-notes/day1-notes.md

   **Lists*

-  - Two kinds of lists are availible in markdown
+  - Three kinds of lists are availible in markdown
   - This is an unordered list (bullet points, no rankings)
   - Unordered lists are created by placing a dash in front of each item on the list
   - ex ```- this is a list item```